fredrikborgstein/fredrikborgstein/README.md

 ###

-<p align="center">Currently studying Digital Assurance and Security Management at Noroff University College. <br><br>Father of two, husband, and pet owner.<br> Loves working on hobby projects, and hope to launch something cool soon!</p>
+<p align="center">Currently studying a bachelors degree in Digital Assurance and Security Management at Noroff University College. <br><br>Father of two, husband, and pet owner.<br> Loves working on hobby projects, and hope to launch something cool soon!</p>

 <p align="center">
   Studied Network and IT Security - Higher Vocational Degree